 Nestlé® Pure Life® Bottled Water Quality Report

-We’ve broken down a sample mineral content for you here, so you can see why you enjoy Nestlé® Pure Life® Purified Water Enhanced with Minerals for Taste.
+We’ve broken down the mineral content so you can see why you enjoy Nestlé® Pure Life® Purified Water Enhanced with Minerals for Taste.
 All values provided in milligrams/liter (mg/l) unless indicated otherwise.

 Water Quality Regulations and Oversight